Airway Buffing Wheels

 You use the edge of the buffing wheel to polish?

 Yes!
-This is called edge buffing and it is how to polish metal with an angle grinder, a buffing wheel, and compound.
+This is called edge buffing and the method is often used when polishing metal with an angle grinder, a buffing wheel, and compound.
 See below:

 What size buffing wheel should I use for polishing?